 Daily Mass will be held Monday through Friday at 12:30 p.m. in the sanctuary area of Austin Chapel for those already on campus and those who have been cleared to be on campus.
 Live Mass will continue to be broadcast over Zoom for those unable to attend in person.
 On Sunday, three Masses will be held for students at 12:30 p.m., 5 p.m. and 7:30 p.m. – and will also be broadcasted over Zoom.

 Is the on-campus Post Office open?

 The Post Office will be open during their traditional hours of operation.
 Due to the increased number of packages, the Post Office will have a package only pickup location located on the same floor as the Post Office.
 By early in the semester the College will have installed an automated unattended self-service locker system where students can pick up packages 24-7.

 Will the Rogers Center host events?

-There will be no public events at the Roger’s Center for the Fall 2020 semester.
+There will be no public events at the Roger’s Center for the Spring 2021 semester.
 The College is considering a plan for student events.

 Will the campus shuttle be running?

-There will be no on-campus shuttle for the fall semester.
+There will be no on-campus shuttle for the Spring semester.

 Can I have a job or internship off campus?